thatonearchguy/INKI-Software/docs/source/introduction.rst

 INKI was inspired by similar projects such as the Light Phone [#]_ and Light Phone 2.
 These are phones built to be used as little as possible to help disconnect from the tech monopolies and social medias that are increasingly sucking up our time and energy.
 While the Light Phone 2 is beautiful, and INKI seeks a similar aesthetic, the internal hardware of the Light Phone 2 is much like a modern Android smartphone, utilising a fairly beefy ARMv7/ARMv8 CPU capable of running Android, which it does.
 This isn't a deal-breaker as the Android OS appears to be heavily modified to better support the Electro-Phoretic Display (abbr.
 EPD) and maximise battery life / minimise power consumption, but Android is still inherently a major operating system with significant overhead and thus power consumption.
 This made me wonder whether lower power hardware, utilising an ultra-low-power display technology like Electro-Phoretic Displays, running a simpler operating system written from the ground up tailored for smartwatch duty could do a highly effective job at a fraction of the complexity and power consumption.

 A lot of internet research later, I found Nordic Semiconductor, a fabless semiconductor company that specialises in Bluetooth Low Energy low power ARM chips after looking at powerful microcontrollers on Adafruit's website.
-The nRF52 series was of particular interest due to the relative simplicity of the SoC but immense power available compared to traditional AVR based microcontrollers.
+The nRF52 series was of particular interest due to the relative simplicity of the SoC (System on a Chip) but immense power available compared to traditional AVR based microcontrollers.
 All chips in this series feature a 64MHz ARM Cortex-M4 CPU, which is four times faster than the ATMega32u4 on clock speed alone [#]_ and undoubtedly many times faster on IPC due to the 32 vs 8 bit architecture.
 The best part is that these chips are as easy to program as an AVR, and massively more capable at the same time; the top spec nRF52840 is a perfect candidate for the smartwatch as it has inbuilt hardware accelerated AES, instruction Cache to speed up execution and minimise current, a floating point unit, and has the most RAM and memory to allow for exciting applications and features to be implemented without being constrained too much by hardware limitations.

 Deducing what functionality would be required was a lot easier, I simply looked through the spec sheets and prices for some of the most popular smartwatches today [#]_ [#]_ and saw what they all had in common.
 The main features I was looking for was determined by several consumer-oriented articles aimed at tech enthusiasts looking to make their next purchase - which is our target market here. [#]_ [#]_ [#]_